ChrispyBacon-dev/DockFlare-Agent-prd/README.md

 networks:
   cloudflare-net:
     name: cloudflare-net
     external: true
 ```

-- Mount the Docker socket **read-only** so the agent can monitor containers.
+- The proxy limits the Docker API surface the agent can reach; only the variables set to `1` are exposed.
+- The agent image already runs as the unprivileged `dockflare` user (UID/GID 65532).
+Override with `DOCKFLARE_UID/DOCKFLARE_GID` build args if your environment requires a different mapping.
-- Provide a persistent volume for `/app/data`.
+- Provide a persistent volume for `/app/data` so cached agent identity survives restarts.
-- Ensure the network declared in `CLOUDFLARED_NETWORK_NAME` exists (create it once with `docker network create cloudflare-net`).
+- Ensure the external network declared in `CLOUDFLARED_NETWORK_NAME` exists (`docker network create cloudflare-net`).

 ### Local Development